(I’ve tried to protect my not-so-innocent child by not referring to him or her by name or gender.)

 That’s it.
 That’s the whole reason our friends, our fellow campers and I’m sure a few wild animals far off in the hills, have heard screams of anger and frustration (from both of us) for the past 25 minutes.

 We’re camping with friends in Golden Ears Provincial Park.
 The weekend has gone quite well; a few minor meltdowns, but nothing more than is to be expected with two six year olds, a five year old and a four year old.
 Two nights of uneventful (in a good way!) family fun.

 Until this morning.

 The plan was to go on a hike.
 And right now, six out of the eight of us, are enjoying a nice hike down by Gold Creek.
 And the other two of us are sitting at the campsite.
-I’m sitting at the picnic bench, alternating between writing this and playing solitaire, while my six year old is holed up in our tent, trying to make a decision that is akin (to her) to solving all the world’s problems.
+I’m sitting at the picnic bench, alternating between writing this and playing solitaire, while my six year old is holed up in our tent, trying to make a decision that is akin (to them) to solving all the world’s problems.

 For whatever reason, deciding between shorts and pants has been the downfall this morning.
 Mark, my husband, and I both went into the tent multiple times to help them decide.